SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Results

 \subsection{NLG Metrics}

 To assess how effectively models capture the distribution of the original data, we evaluated standard NLG metrics, including BLEU, ROUGE-L, and METEOR.
 Specifically, we selected 512 stories from the validation set and used the first two sentences from each story as a context (short prefix) to generate the third sentence.
 We then measured similarity between the generated sentence and the corresponding reference sentence from the validation set using the aforementioned metrics.
 Additionally, we performed the same evaluation using half of each story in terms of sentence count as a context (long prefix), to investigate model performance under varying context lengths.
-Results are provided in Figure~\ref{fig:nlg}.
+Results are provided in Fig.~\ref{fig:nlg}, where shaded regions represent one standard deviation across random seeds.

-The NLG evaluation demonstrates that \textsc{SONAR-LLM} achieves results closely matching—and frequently slightly surpassing—those of a standard autoregressive LLM across all metrics.
-In contrast, original concept-based methods, such as diffusion-based and MSE-based LCMs, consistently show lower-quality generations, lagging notably behind both \textsc{SONAR-LLM} and standard LLMs, regardless of prompt length or model size.
+The NLG evaluation demonstrates that SONAR-LLM approaches the performance of standard autoregressive LLMs across most metrics at the largest evaluated scale.
+For the 900~M-parameter models (with approximately 700~M trainable parameters for SONAR-LLM), SONAR-LLM matches LLM performance on ROUGE-L with short prefixes (39.4 vs.\ 39.4) and achieves competitive results on METEOR (32.9 vs.\ 34.2).
+With longer context, similar patterns hold: SONAR-LLM attains comparable ROUGE-L (35.2 vs.\ 35.7).
+In contrast, both MSE-based and diffusion-based LCMs exhibit substantially lower performance across all metrics at this scale, with MSE LCM achieving 26.1 ROUGE-L and Diffusion LCM reaching 31.2 ROUGE-L on short prefixes.